SQUID: Deep Feature In-Painting for Unsupervised Anomaly Detection

-\textbf{Memory Queue:} \figureautorefname~\ref{fig:qvsm} indicates that the learned patterns in Memory Matrix~\cite{gong2019memorizing} (blue dots) distribute differently from the patch features of the training set (gray dots).
-It is caused by the learning-based nature of Memory Matrix, which forges \emph{fake normal} patterns by combining the learned basis.
-The discrepancy between reassembled normal features and the patch features makes it hard for the generator to reconstruct the normal image.
-To address this issue, we propose a Memory Queue to interpolate amongst \emph{real normal} patterns that exist in the training set, therefore presenting a consistent distribution of the patch features (red dots).
-Specifically, it directly copies previously seen features into Memory Queue during training\footnote{In practice, copying features into Memory Queue at every training iteration demands considerable computational time.
-Supposing $N$ patterns in Memory Queue and $M$ training iterations, the sampling strategy in~\cite{gong2019memorizing} demands an $\mathcal{O}(NM)$ time complexity.
-We implement it more efficiently: at each iteration, the current batch of features will be copied into Memory Queue for \emph{only once} (\figureautorefname~\ref{fig:inpaint_block}c), yielding a linear complexity of $\mathcal{O}(M + cM)$ with the copy-and-paste operation in a constant time $c$.
-We follow the first-in-last-out (FILO) paradigm to update Memory Queue continuously.}.
+\textbf{\textit{Memory queue.}} In learning-based Memory Matrix~\cite{gong2019memorizing}, ``normal patterns'' are forged by combining learned basis in the matrix.
+However, there is always a distribution discrepancy between the basic combinations and the actual image features.
+This disparity makes it hard for the subsequent image generation.
+To address this issue, we propose a Memory Queue to store \emph{real} image features during model training, therefore presenting an identical distribution to the image features.
+Specifically, it directly copies previously seen features into a queue structure during training\footnote{In practice, copying features into the queue at every training iteration demands considerable computational time.
+Supposing $N$ patterns in the queue and $M$ training iterations, the sampling strategy in~\cite{gong2019memorizing} demands an $\mathcal{O}(NM)$ time complexity.
+We implement it more efficiently: at each iteration, the current batch of features will be copied into the queue for \emph{only once} (\figureautorefname~\ref{fig:inpaint_block}c), yielding a linear complexity of $\mathcal{O}(M + cM)$ with the copy-and-paste operation in a constant time $c$.
+We follow the first-in-first-out (FIFO) paradigm to update the queue continuously.}.
 Once trained, Memory Queue can be used as a \textit{dictionary} of normal anatomical patterns.
-The patterns in the dictionary will be assembled weighted by their similarity to the patch feature.
+In \figureautorefname~\ref{fig:tsne}, we show t-SNE visualizations to validate that the learned basis in Memory Matrix (blue dots) distributes differently from the actual image features of the training set (gray dots).
+In contrast, the stored image features in our Memory Queue (red dots) are in an identical distribution to the actual ones.